Hawkman: Powers and abilities

-Silver Age Hawkman) that the Nth metal enables its wielders to carry great weights.
-The recent incarnation has interpreted this as the Nth metal simply enhancing the strength of the user.
+Silver Age Hawkman) that Nth metal enables its wielders to carry great weights.
+The recent incarnation has interpreted this as Nth metal simply enhancing the strength of the user.
 Also, several JLA and JSA stories indicate that Thanagar has greater gravity than Earth, and that Thanagarians are naturally stronger than humans because they are adapted to it, similarly to how Atlanteans (e.g. Aquaman) are adapted to deep sea pressures.

-It has also been explained in the JSA series that the Nth metal greatly aids in healing, closing wounds almost instantaneously.
+It has also been explained in the JSA series that Nth metal greatly aids in healing, closing wounds almost instantaneously.
 One example is in the JLA story "Crisis of Conscience", in issues 115–118, when Carter's arm is nearly severed during one part of the issue, but the wound has obviously closed and functionality returned by the end of the issue.
 The Atom has commented that Hawkman laughs at anything less than third-degree burns.

-The Nth metal also regulates the body temperature of the wearer, preventing the need for heavy protective clothing while in high altitudes.
+Nth metal also regulates the body temperature of the wearer, preventing the need for heavy protective clothing while in high altitudes.
 It also has the property of radiating heat, which can be controlled to warm the wearer in colder climates.